 Italy is home to great landscapes and modern architecture reflective of Italian culture that never goes out of style—from the land of Tuscany and the island of Sicily to the original Venice that has long been replicated in many countries, Italy offers so many breathtaking views.
 Italy’s natural and man-made landscapes, such as the Colosseum, are something to be proud of as an Italian.

-Perhaps the most important reason for being a proud Italian is the occurrence of Renaissance that set the direction of new art on the global scale, back in the 1600s.
+Perhaps the most important reason for being a proud Italian is the occurrence of the Renaissance that set the direction of new art on the global scale, back in the 1600s.
 The Italian Renaissance is considered the most crucial period in the history of art, as it signaled the start of a new form or approach to art—not to mention Donatello, Michaelangelo, etc.

 The Italian language is the second most liked language, usually because people perceive it is a combination of music, warmth, beauty, and creativity.
 The tone of the Italian language is very soothing and appealing that it could almost feel like a body wrapping its arms around you.
 Many people desire to learn the Italian language, and having known it as a mother tongue, it is simply one of those reasons to be a proud Italian.